 Itonokogiri: |

-Commentary: This reply was meant to occur when the player showed Gumshoe some non-relevant evidence upon their first encounter in Case 4, but since the player has only the Attorney's badge (which has its own unique dialog) at that point in time, and Gumshoe promptly leaves afterwards, it goes unused.
-It must be noted that the player does meet Gumshoe later in the game, but instead of this reply we get a completely new one.
+Commentary: This reply was intended to occur when the player showed Gumshoe irrelevant evidence during their initial encounter in the fourth episode.
+However, since the player only has "Attorney's Badge" at that point (which triggers unique dialogue), and Gumshoe leaves immediately afterward, the reply goes unused.
+Note that the player meets Gumshoe later in the game, but receives a completely new reply instead of this one.

-Place: Caretaker's Shack.
+Location: Caretaker's Shack.

-Unused English Dialog | Unused Japanese Dialog |
+| Unused English Dialogue | Unused Japanese Dialogue |

 Oldman: